marukun712/aikyo/docs/src/content/docs/tools/action-en.md

 ---
 title: Action (Behavior Tool)
-description: Details and API specifications for AIKYO's Action Tool
+description: Details and API specifications for aikyo's Action (behavioral tool)
 ---
-**Actions** are tools that provide a physical presence for your AI companion.
-They enable communication with P2P networks and clients by sending messages or performing actions to external environments.
+**Actions** are tools that give your AI companion a physical presence.
+They enable communication and interaction with the external environment by sending messages or actions to P2P networks and clients.

 ## Key Features of Actions

-- **Notification to Clients**: Has an impact on external systems, such as sending messages to P2P networks or notifying clients.
+- **Notification to Clients**: Has the ability to influence external systems, such as sending messages to P2P networks or notifying clients.
 - **Declarative Execution**: Defines tool execution through CEL expressions using declarative syntax.

 ## createCompanionAction API

-Use the `createCompanionAction` function to create an Action tool:
+Use the `createCompanionAction` function to create an Action tool.

 ```typescript
 export function createCompanionAction<T extends ZodTypeAny>({